 chemfp performance

 Chemfp is fast.
 As far as I can tell, chemfp is the fastest single-threaded similarity search program.
-Here are the timing numbers for chemfp 3.2.1, or you can request a license key to evaluate chemfp's performance yourself.
+Even on a laptop it can process around 100 million fingerprints per second.

 The results here were generated using the chemfp_benchmark.
 It uses test data sets with 166-bit (OpenEye MACCS), 881-bit (PubChem), 1024-bit (Open Babel FP2), and 2048-bit (RDKit Morgan) fingerprints.
 The 881-bit fingerprints were extracted from randomly selected PubChem records and the others were generated using randomly selected ChEMBL records.